Lifestyle

 • Cutting added sugar and refined carbs

-• Eating healthy fats like olive oil, avocado, nuts, and salmon
+• Eating healthy fats like Healthy cooking oil, avocado, nuts, and salmon

 • Moving daily with strength training and walking